Home

 ARCs and the DataHUB come with a mechanism to sync and store large files called Large File Storage (LFS).
 LFS is an efficient way to store your large data files.
 These files are called "LFS objects".
 Rather than checking every file during every arc sync

-, the ARC Commander first checks wether there was a change at all.
+(ARC Commander) or DataHUB Sync (ARCitect), the tools first check whether there was a change at all.
 And only if this is the case, it scans what was changed.
 This way it saves time and computing power compared to always scanning all large files for possible changes.

 By default, the ARC Commander tracks the following files via LFS: